bampli/doc/docs/content/docs/bampli/cyclo/cyclo-graph.md

 ![cyclo-v1-schema](https://user-images.githubusercontent.com/86032/86792421-dad42e80-c040-11ea-98c6-7e7f324c8d1b.jpg)

 The raw material is a product that enters the process through a stage.
-Then, it becomes a work-in-process (wip) asset that moves from one stage to another, until the final product is obtained.
-The sendW edge expects to carry **wips** along the production flow, clustered by **timestep** property.
+Then, it becomes a work-in-process (wip) asset that is sent from one stage to another, until the final product is obtained.
+The sendW edge expects to carry **wips** along the production flow, clustered by **timestep**.

 ```groovy
 // cyclo-v1-schema